ModelEarth/localsite/start/steps/github-push.md

 To configure your credentials, simply copy the example_secrets.toml file to secrets.toml and update it with your own information.
 The secret is stored under the [.streamlit directory](https://github.com/ModelEarth/RealityStream/tree/main/.streamlit).

 When a user runs a model, the report is sent to the specified repository location, and a download option is provided.

+# Saving Supabase Key in Google Colab

+In the left navigation panel, click on the key icon to input the secret value for your Supabase personal key.
+Add a new secret, name it 'supabase_key', and paste your key value.
+Then, grant notebook access to your ExiobaseSupabase Colab.